 All three operate as “Real Estate Investment Trusts” (REITs), further confirming that they are real estate companies.
 Collectively they own, lease and manage 95,000 towers and are worth $69 Billion.
 One of these top 3 companies, SBA, has moved into Canada with a subsidiary called SBA Canada. (@ early 2014) The other major TowerCo in Canada is Turris Corp.

-We’re correcting a flaw in the original design of wireless communications which created this overlapping infrastructure and we’re correcting that to a more efficient colocation driven model.
+We’re correcting a flaw in the original design of wireless communications which created this overlapping infrastructure.
+And we’re correcting that to a more efficient collocation driven model.
 The capital markets recognize that.
 It’s reflected in the valuation performance of tower companies.
-It aggregates up to a 330B dollar global infrastructure asset class which is out performing most relevant comparisons.
+It aggregates up to a $330 Billion dollar global infrastructure asset class which is out-performing most relevant comparisons.

 There is significant variation when you look at the difference between a pure play independent tower company like American Tower, SBA, Cellnex, HBS.
 These guys are fantastic at shareholder value creation and generating efficiencies.
 They typically trade at EBITA margins between 60-80% valued 15-25x.

-And then we’ve got a relatively recent variant on the business model which we call the operator lead tower company; a slightly different animal.
+And then we’ve got a relatively recent variant on the business model which we call the operator-led tower company [TowerCo]….
 It’s at least 50.01% owned by the original parent mobile network operator(s).
-In comparison, to a pure play independent tower company you often see slightly lower EBITA margins of perhaps 40-60% and valuations of 10-15x are still significantly greater than the valuations of mobile network operators.
+In comparison, to a pure play independent tower company [TowerCo] you often see slightly lower EBITA margins of perhaps 40-60%.
+And valuations of 10-15x are still significantly greater than the valuations of mobile network operators.

 I think we’ve arrived at the day and age where pretty much everyone understands that a tower that’s trapped on a mobile network operator’s balance sheet is uh, it’s difficult to defend that position to shareholders these days.
 Whether you’re going to carve it out or sell it, it should be shared.”